lucasbrambrink/loadAsync/README.md

 # Load Asynchronous Javascript

 Loading javascript asynchronously improves performance.
-Dynamically adding `<script>` tags on the page using vanilla javascript is considered good practice as it works across browsers.
+Dynamically adding `<script>` tags into the DOM after page-load (with javascript) is a robust strategy that works across all browsers.

+However, loading scripts asynchronously does not guarantee execution order.
+This library aims to bridge these two constraints:
+1) load as much javascript as possible concurrently
+2) maintain execution order where necessary

-Instead, include them as `<div class="async-script">` (or any other hidden element) with `data-key`, `data-source`, and `data-depends-on` attributes.
+Include all `<script>` as `<div class="async-script">` (or any other hidden element) with `data-key`, `data-source`, and `data-depends-on` attributes.
 By assigning each script a name/key, other scripts can target it as their dependency.
-This maintains execution consistency where necessary.
+Each script broadcasts its load event in its `data-key` namespace, which other scripts can listen to in `data-depends-on` value.

 Example:
 ```